seserg777/wp-theme-with-cpt/README.md

 });
 ```

+## Browser Support

+- \> 1% market share
+- Last 2 versions
+- Not dead browsers
+- Excludes IE 11

 ## Requirements

 - WordPress 5.0+
 - PHP 7.4+
+- Node.js 14+ (for development)
+- npm or yarn (for development)

 ## Installation

 1. Upload the theme to `wp-content/themes/mytheme/`
+2. Run `npm install` (for development)
+3. Run `npm run build` to compile assets
-2. Activate the theme in WordPress admin
+4. Activate the theme in WordPress admin
-3. Configure theme settings as needed
+5. Configure theme settings as needed

 ## Development